keymon/springerpe.github.io/_posts/2014-09-08-jorja-visits-dordrecht.md

 **Train Tuesday**

-Sitting with Josef on the train, I was trying to solve the PE Assessment Tasks while he gives me hints.
-I must say, these tech tasks are very tricky (thank you, Hector, for making my brain turn to Jello).
-I would share with you some of the sneaky bits, but, alas, I cannot, in case you, dear reader, are also trying to get through the tech test.
+Sitting with Josef on the train, I was trying to solve the PE Assessment Tasks while he gave me hints.
+I must say, these tech tasks are very tricky (thank you, Hector, for making my brain turn to Jell-o).
+I would share with you some of the sneaky bits, but, alas, I cannot-- in case you, dear reader, are also trying to get through the tech test.
 I can say this, though: Read the README’s!
 Obvious as it is, we do tend to forget, only to be reminded by Professor Google that the answer is RIGHT THERE. ;)

 ![Springer in Dordrecht]({{ site.url }}/images/springer.png)